InnerSourceCommons/InnerSourcePatterns/book/README.md

 The `/book` folder contains generator scripts and extra content required to create the gitbook.

-The book is generated in multiple languages.
-The extra content for each language is located in language-specific  folders such as `/book/en` and `/book/jp`.

 The below outlines the function of the main files used in the gitbook generation:

 - `.github/workflows/book.yml` - A GitHub Action that triggers all scripts required to generate the book.